weaversa/cryptol-course/labs/SAW/SAW.md

 (or grab one that already exists).
 Trust is gained in the Cryptol specification via properties defined in the paper and proven in the Cryptol specification.
-3. The developer beings implementing the algorithm in a general purpose programming language such as C/C++ or Java.
+3. The developer begins implementing the algorithm in a general purpose programming language such as C/C++ or Java.
 4. As they develop their implementation, SAW is used to verify that functions/methods behave according to the properties in a Cryptol